Sue Lovell: AIDS Foundation Houston

 In 1982, Lovell helped found AIDS Foundation Houston, on whose board she served for 12 years.
 The foundation provided a food pantry and residential facilities for people with HIV/AIDS, as well as creating an AIDS education brochures to be distributed in the United States.

 Havens Center

 At her church, St. Stephen's Episcopal, Lovell played an integral role in the creation of Havens Center, an after-school program for middle school youth and health-care program for low-income women.
 Lovell was a strong advocate for housing the Center in a nearby historical building, rather than constructing a new building.

 Candidacy for Mayor of Houston

-On July 1, 2019, Sue Lovell declared her candidacy for the Mayor of Houston in 2019.
+On July 1, 2019, Sue Lovell declared her candidacy for the mayor of Houston in 2019.
 In a statement, Lovell said of her candidacy, "Now, more than ever, our citizens trust that public safety will be a priority, that the services they pay for will be delivered efficiently and on time, and that there will be an investment in the city's infrastructure and their quality of life.
 I will honor that trust and deliver on those commitments."

+Lovell finished with 2,932 votes, 1.2% of the total electorate.